prasannaram19591/source-code/api/README.md

 # Container API service

-This is an API endpoint for managing Docker containers.
+This is an API endpoint built using openapi for managing Docker containers.

 ## Pre-requisites